masb3/face_encoding_api/README.md

 ## Solution architecture
 ### API:
 Built on top of **FastAPI** which allows to handle a large number of requests per second with low latency.
-- `/uploadfile/`: endpoint to upload and validate image.
+- `/uploadfile/`: endpoint to upload and validate image against file type and size.
 Assigns uuid, renames and saves image in file storage for further processing.
 Responds with uuid for later face encoding retrieval.
 - `/face_encoding/<uuid>/`: endpoint to retrieve face encoding and status of operation.